phuctm97/jxax/README.md

       showClock: true
 ```

+A workflow has `jobs`, each job `uses` a command with a set of `args` to construct an automation.
+Check out [Features] to see full list of supported commands.

 #### Run your workflow

 Simply run the `jxax` CLI with your configured workflow YAML file, either absolute or relative or